What Country Produces The Most Olive Oil

 Historical Roots

 The history of olive oil is deeply intertwined with the rise and spread of Mediterranean civilizations.
 Evidence suggests that olive cultivation began as early as the Bronze Age, with the earliest known olive presses dating back to ancient Palestine and Crete.
-The Phoenicians and Greeks played a pivotal role in spreading olive trees throughout the Mediterranean basin, introducing them to regions like Spain, Italy, and North Africa.
+The Phoenicians and Greeks played a critical role in spreading olive trees throughout the Mediterranean basin, introducing them to regions like Spain, Italy, and North Africa.

-The Romans further refined olive oil production techniques, developing sophisticated methods for pressing and storing the oil.
+So, the Romans further refined olive oil production techniques, developing sophisticated methods for pressing and storing the oil.
 Olive oil became an essential commodity in the Roman Empire, used not only for food but also for lighting, medicine, and religious rituals.
 The legacy of these ancient practices continues to influence modern olive oil production, with many traditional methods still employed alongside contemporary technologies.

 Cultivation and Harvesting